Read on for a summary of boating regulations in force on King's Day.

 - In order to ensure safety during busy periods, additional boat traffic measures will be put in place, including a one-way system on certain canals (see map - in Dutch).

 - Drinking alcohol while in control of a boat is not permitted.
-Passengers are permitted to carry one unit of regular alcoholic drink (under 15% alcohol) for their own consumption.

 - Amplified music is not permitted (i.e. music shouldn't be audible 10 metres away from the boat).
+This rule will be enforced by law.

 - Flat-bottomed boats and pontoons are not permitted within the Singel canals (with or without a towboat or push tug).